sage-code/maj/README.md

 # Maj

-Maj is an artificial language for chat and games:
+Maj is an constructed language for chat, games and AI applications:

 **Goals:**
 ------------------------------------------------------------------------------------------------